 Do you remember walking into your first job?
 Unsure of where to go?
 What to do?
 If your first day on the job was anything like mine, you were probably given an employee handbook to read (online or paper), pages of forms and paperwork to fill out, and a benefits package the size of a ream of paper or taking up 3 terabytes of space on your cloud server.
 I remember my first day on the job; sitting at my desk trying to look busy, but not having a clue what I should actually be doing.
 Wanting to be productive but not even knowing how my new employer defined productivity.
 I also remember leaving the office that first day wondering if I had made a mistake and how soon could I quit without it looking bad.
 Think about it…What was the worst first day you ever had?
 A recent survey rated employees first day on a new job as “disorganized, dull and confusing.”

-So, we must ask ourselves, how can management cultivate great first impressions?
+So, we must ask ourselves, how can management cultivate great Quotes of First Impressions?
 Here are a few simple, but important steps to take in order to ensure a memorable first day.

 Communicate with new employees before they start.
 Make sure they know where to go and what to expect when they get there.